sokolj1/minimal-mistakes/_posts/2018-03-16-K-Means-Clustering-Implementation.md

 <img src="../assets/2018-03-16-K-Means-Clustering/pokemon_elbow_plot.jpeg" align="center" >

 The interpretation of the elbow plot is up to the discretion of the user.
-I chose a k value of 4 because that is when the twss value begins to level off, but another data scientist could have chosen a k value of 3 or even 6 depending on the research situation and the question attempted to be answered.
+I chose a k value of 4 because that is when the twss value begins to level off, but another data scientist could have chosen a k value of 3 or even 6 depending on the research situation and the question he or she is trying to answer.
+The takeaway here is to use an elbow plot to determine the appropriate amount of clusters for the K-means Clustering algorithm.

 ## K-means Clustering Algorithm Steps